microspectrometer/dev-kit-2020/doc/embedded-c-design.md

       headers: create a fake header for tests
     - I think this would eliminate a ton of header files

-## two drawbacks to inlining everything
+## three drawbacks to inlining everything

 ### 1. no more `static` functions
 The compiler inlines `static` functions within a translation